What are the benefits of getting life insurance when you’re younger?

 Which young adults don’t need life insurance?

-The younger you are, the easier it is to lock in a cheap rate on a policy, but life insurance doesn’t make sense for everyone.
-You probably don’t need life insurance if you are:
+Life insurance doesn’t make sense for everyone.
+You probably don’t need life insurance if you’re:

 A low-income earner whose budget simply can’t cover the cost of premiums.

-Under the age of 18 — life insurance for children is purchased by parents, usually in the form of a rider on an existing policy.
+Under 18 years old.
+Life insurance for children is purchased by parents, usually in the form of a rider on an existing policy.